Tutorial

 Installation

 The internal guider requires a system calibration once.
-Click on the calibration and select option 1 or option 2 (preferred).
+Click on the calibration and select option 1 or option 2 depending on your mount and driver.

 Option 1, first slew the telescope manually to a point in the sky at least 45 degrees away from the celestial pole, click on the Calibration button and wait till the calibration is finished.